JesterSe7en/porygo/README.md

 1. **Input**
    - You pass one or more URLs to the CLI.
    - Example:

      ```bash
      scrapgo https://example.com https://golang.org
      ```

 2. **Concurrency**
-   - Scrapgo uses a worker pool pattern with goroutines.
+   - Scrapego uses a worker pool pattern with goroutines.
    - Multiple URLs are scraped in parallel, making the process much faster than sequential scraping.

 3. **Scraping Logic**